mdaca/privategpt/README.md

 2. Setup an Authentication Provider:
    The [Add an identity provider](#-add-an-identity-provider) section below shows how to configure authentication providers.
 3. Setup ChromaDB as a Vectorstore:
-   ChromaDB should be running in client/server mode and configured via CHROMA_URL to utilize knowledge stores.
+   ChromaDB should be running in client/server mode and configured via CHROMA_URL to utilize large knowledge stores.
+3. Setup [DozerDB](https://dozerdb.org/) as a graph database:
+   DozerDB should be running and configured via NEO4J_URI to utilize graph knowledge stores.
-4. Setup MySQL as a Database Server:
+5. Setup MySQL as a Database Server:
    MySQL should be running and available to store the chat history.

    💡Note: You can configure the authentication provider to your identity solution using [NextAuth providers](https://next-auth.js.org/providers/)